Prioritizing the perpetual rise in pharmacy costs

 Some of those decisions could include shifting costs to employees, raising deductibles or even ending coverage entirely for certain drugs.
-But thoughtful cost-management strategies can help provide crucial relief for both employers and their employees.
+But thoughtful cost-management strategies may help provide crucial relief for both employers and their employees.

-Applying a multi-faceted approach to managing pharmacy costs
+Applying a multifaceted approach to managing pharmacy costs

 The good news for employers and employees alike is that lowering pharmacy costs is possible with a multi-pronged strategy.

 At UnitedHealthcare, the right approach involves integrating medical and pharmacy benefits, collaborating across the health system and launching new initiatives that have the potential to save money and improve health outcomes while delivering a better experience.

 The starting point is a whole-person approach that keeps the patient at the center.
 That means considering all options for treating a condition, and knowing which may create the best outcomes from both a health and cost perspective.
 “It’s critical to understand which options create the most value and then drive coverage to those options,” says Susan Maddux, chief pharmacy officer for UnitedHealthcare Employer & Individual.